CarolEtcheverria/soucedemo-betalent/cenariosSouceDemoUI.md

 *"Epic sadface: Sorry, this user has been locked out"*.

 **Resultado Obtido:**
-A mensagem:
-*"Epic sadface: Sorry, this user has been locked out"* é exibida.
+Não foi possível acessar a plataforma e a mensagem:*"Epic sadface: Sorry, this user has been locked out"* é exibida.

 **Evidência do Bug:**
 N/A